To access material, start machines and answer questions login.

 nmap --script=vuln MACHINE_IP

-Wazuh will create thousands of alerts as it will detect each 400 error code created as a result of running the vuln script as this attack creates entries in the error log which, is one of the sources that Wazuh reads from if it has been configured too.
+will create thousands of alerts as it will detect each 400 error code created as a result of running the vuln script as this attack creates entries in the error log which, is one of the sources that reads from if it has been configured too.

-Now, that an initial foothold has been established it's time to discuss how IDS can track privilege escalation.
-This is primarily a task for HIDS as many post-exploitation tasks like, privilege escalation do not require communication with the outside world and are hard or impossible to detect with a NIDS.
+Now, that an initial foothold has been established it's time to discuss how can track privilege escalation.
+This is primarily a task for as many post-exploitation tasks like, privilege escalation do not require communication with the outside world and are hard or impossible to detect with a .
 In fact, privilege escalation is our first task as we are not yet root.
 The first step in privilege escalation is usually checking what permissions we currently have this, could save us a lot of work if we're already in the sudo group.
 There are a few different ways to check this including:

-• cat /etc/group should return a list of all of the groups on the system and their members.
+sudo -lthis will return a list of all the commands that an account can run with elevated permissions viasudogroupswill list all of the groups that the current user is a part of.cat /etc/groupshould return a list of all of the groups on the system and their members.
 This can help in locating users with higher access privileges and not just our own.

 Run all of these commands and note which ones create an IDS alert, Suricata will be blind to all of this as none of these commands create network activity.
-It is also possible to check this and more with a script like linPEAS, so far every time we've used a script it has tended to be the source of more information but an increase in alerts.
+It is also possible to check this and more with a script like linPEAS (opens in new tab), so far every time we've used a script it has tended to be the source of more information but an increase in alerts.
 However, this is not always the case.
 Run linpeas on the system now and take note of how many alerts are created, in relation to the large amount of reconnaissance it performs.

 Of course, this activity isn't completely invisible as linpeas would likely be detected by an antivirus if one was installed though, there are ways to reduce its footprint.
 There is also the question of transporting the script to the target system, Suricata is capable of detecting when scripts are downloaded via wget , however, TLS restricts its ability to actually detect the traffic without the deployment of web proxy servers.
 It may also be possible to simply copy and paste the script's content however, most HIDS implement some form of file system integrity monitoring which would detect the addition of the script even if an antivirus was not installed, more on this later.